Your stay at the Women’s - Parkville

 - Your armband will also be checked.

-- Before your transfusion, staff will check your identity again, as well as the unit of blood.
+- Before your transfusion, staff will check your identity again, as well as the unit of blood you will be given.

 If you feel that you are becoming unwell or you notice your baby is getting sick, tell a member of staff immediately or ring the nurse/midwife call bell.

-If there is no response within 10 minutes and you are still feeling unwell or concerned about you or your baby’s health, phone 2020 on your bedside phone.
+If there is no response and you are still feeling unwell or concerned about you or your baby’s health, phone 2999 on your bedside phone.

 A senior staff member will respond and assess you.